 During the non-practising part of his pupillage, Andrew experienced a wide range of Court of Protection cases.
 He assisted with drafting orders and position statements in cases involving:

-• Section 21A appeals against standard authorisations in care homes
+- Section 21A appeals against standard authorisations in care homes

-• Deprivations of liberty in the community
+- deprivations of liberty in the community

 Family law

-During the non-practising part of pupillage, Andrew gained experience of a wide spectrum of children’s and financial remedies proceedings.
-They included:
+During the non-practising part of pupillage, Andrew gained experience of a wide spectrum of children’s and financial remedies proceedings, including private law fact-finding hearings and contested divorce and financial remedies proceedings.

 Business

 As a High Court Judicial Assistant, Andrew assisted extensively during the trial in InterDigital Technology Corporation v OnePlus Technology (Shenzen) Co, a case about the ‘Fair, Reasonable and Non-Discriminatory’ cost of 4G and 5G mobile network patents.
-He also assisted with two cases concerning trade mark validity and infringement.
+He also assisted with 2 cases concerning trade mark validity and infringement.

 Property